devincredible/decentralized-exchange/README.md

 #### Price Chart

-The Price Chart reflects the price of the mTC Token by using a candlestick chart.
+The Price Chart reflects the price of the mTC Token via candlestick chart.

 #### My Transactions